Generic Name: amphetamine

 What is Dyanavel XR?

-Dyanavel XR is an extended-release, liquid stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
+Dyanavel XR (Generic Name: amphetamine) is an extended-release tablet or liquid stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
 It is useful for patients who can’t or don’t like to swallow pills.
 According to the FDA, Dyanavel XR is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

 Dyanavel XR may improve focus, and decrease impulsivity and hyperactive behavior, hallmark symptoms in some patients with ADHD.
 It has not been studied in children under the age of 6.